NCCA/PCCSlides/docs/README.md

 The ``--`` tag gives a new vertical slide, at triple ```---``` indicates a new horizontal slide.

+See the SampleLecture/slides.md file for examples of how to write slides and all the current features / modules added.
+If you need more put it into a new branch and I will try to add it.

 # How to add to Slides

 For simplicity it is best to create a branch for each slide update you make, this will make tracking and merging easier.
-I reccomend